muziejus/transverse/index.md

 Note: This is kind of startling, because we’re trained to think of maps as telling the whole story.
-They enact what Michel de Certeau describes as the view from the top of the World Trade Center, the God’s Eye view of the world, arrested and made legibile to the objective observer.
+They enact what Michel de Certeau describes as the view from the top of the World Trade Center, the God’s Eye view of the world, arrested and made legible to the objective observer.
 Or, as Donna Haraway describes it, our lust to be a viewpoint and nothing more leaps “out of the marked body and into a conquering gaze,” attempting the “god-trick of seeing everything from nowhere.”
 We are in the territory of Martin Jay’s scopic